This article describes basic connectivity requirements for Glow C.

 Required WiFi Specifications

 Glow C is only compatible with 2.4GHz B/G/N WiFi networks.
+Glow C is not compatible with mesh routers.
 Glow C can operate on dual band routers (2.4GHz and 5GHz), but we recommend giving each band a separate SSID before connecting to the 2.4GHz network.
 We also recommend turning off the load balancing feature for dual routers, as this can occasionally move Glow C to the 5GHz network causing a disconnection.
 Your firewall must also allow access to TCP ports 8883, 123, and 443.

 To check in the router settings, open your web browser and go to your router’s admin interface.
 You may need to check your router’s manual to find the exact address to enter into the URL address bar, but here are a few of the more common ones: